NicoloMoretti/barracks/docs/scripting-guide.md

 If the condition is true, then the body of the 'if' will be be executed, *else* the body of the else will be executed.

-If the conditions was true, the 'else' 's body would be skipped.
+If the conditions was true, the 'else' body would be skipped.

 ```text